+f

 The harmonised frequency range 446.0-446.2 MHz, technical characteristics, exemption from individual licensing and free carriage and use of analogue and digital PMR 446 applications

 Approved 3 July 2015

 Amended 2 March 2018

 explanatory memorandum

 INTRODUCTION

 The free circulation of radio communication products and the provision of equipment in Europe for radio communications are only achievable if there are common regulations throughout Europe regarding the availability of frequency bands, harmonised technical conditions and border crossing procedures.
 The main requirements for fulfilling these objectives for analogue and digital PMR 446 radio equipment are the Europe-wide availability of a suitable frequency band, harmonised technical conditions and the implementation of national regulations based on the Harmonised European Standard EN 303 405 [1].